layer5labs/meshery-extensions-packages/README.md

       ```

 3. `email`: Contains html emails templates, svgs/png to be used for emails sent for `layer5-cloud` and other newsletter html templates.

+## About Layer5

+Layer5's cloud native application and infrastructure management software enables organizations to expect more from their infrastructure.
+We embrace _developer_-defined infrastructure.
+We empower developers to change how they write applications, support _operators_ in rethinking how they run modern infrastructure, and enable _product owners_ to regain full-control over their product portfolio.